 What do I do when my water has been shut off?

-Shutoffs are made on the 17th day of each month for those customers who have received a shut off notice.
+Shutoffs are made on the 17th day of each month.
 If the 17th falls on a Friday or Federal Holiday it is moved to the next business day.
-Shut offs can occur at other times due to previous arrangements or obligations made with Ellis Water but were not completed.
+Shut offs can occur at other times due to previous arrangements or obligations made with Ellis Water that were not completed.
 These shutoffs can occur on any date or time.
 If customers require more time to pay their bill please review our policy on Payment Extension Request.

 - Failure to make payments in a timely manner.
 If this occurs, then full payment of the outstanding bill must be paid plus a $50.00 re-connect fee.
 Payment must be made by cash, credit card, or money order.
 Checks will not be accepted.
 The re-connect fee after normal business hours increases to $75.00 and is at the discretion of the manager.

 - Failure to pay a shut off notice.
-Shutoff notices are usually sent out around the 8th or 9th of each month to all customers who are at least 30 days delinquent and owe more than $10.00.
+Ellis Water no longer sends out shut off notices by USPS.
+Our staff will contact all customers who are at least 30 days delinquent and owe more than $10.00 by phone, text or email.
+It is the customers respopnsibility to keep thier contact information current to be sure they receive these communications.
 The customer has until the 16th day of that same month to pay the bill or ensure that payment has reached the office.
 FULL PAYMENT must be made if you received a shut off notice.
 If your service is disconnected for failure to pay the customer is required to pay his bill in full plus pay a re-connect fee of $50.00 or $75.00 if after normal business hours.
 Funds must be paid either by cash, credit card, or money order.
 No personal checks.